The Institutional Transformation Assessment

 Rubrics

-The rubrics are the basis of the tool.
+The rubrics (survey questions) are the basis of the tool.
 They are rooted in extensive postsecondary transformation research.
 Collectively working on the topics covered in the rubrics leads to a faster and more significant transformation result.
 These rubrics were created to help an institution self-reflect on where their transformation work sits against each of the different measures.
 The rubrics are what bring the online survey to life.
+For the 2025-26 academic year, a group of stakeholders significantly revised the wording of the questions for improved clarity and ease of use.

 The online perception survey itself is a mechanism to collect individual responses.
 When participants are completing the survey they are essentially going through a digital version of the rubrics.